euler-xyz/ethereum-vault-connector/docs/specs.md

 1. Check whether the account which will receive the debt has enabled the vault as a controller
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation
-1. Release the vault from being a controller of the `from` account if the `from` account no longer has any debt
 1. Require the Account Status Check on the `to` account
 1. Require the Vault Status Check